Writing YAML Detections

 Construct YAML detections in the CLI workflow

-Scheduled rules and policies cannot be created in YAML.
+and cannot be created in YAML.

-Only rules can be created in YAML.
+Only can be created in YAML.

 Panther-managed YAML detections are not yet available.